AwsGeek/lightsail-containers-nginx/README.md

    ```
 ## Build the Nginx container

-Complete the following steps to build the Nginx reverse proxy contaener on your local system.
+Complete the following steps to build the Nginx reverse proxy container on your local system.

    Build the container using Docker.
 Execute the following command from the project directory:
    ```